rssuther/Mapping-Human-Poses-for-AI-Applications/README.md

 ### Using k4abt_data_collect.cpp

 In order to use the Azure Kinect Body Tracking data collection functions, include k4abt_data_collect.h to access relevant functions.
+To use the `k4abt_skeleton_t` structure include `k4abt.h`.
+For other Azure Kinect Sensor API usage include `k4a/k4a.h`.

   #### Required Functions Calls
   - Must call `init_device()` first to set up the Azure Kinect DK.